 - bills of lading, their endorsement, enforcement and delivery issues

 - LOF salvage & GA

 - cargo stranded or abandoned short of destination

 - ship arrest and security

 You will want to involve someone who has experience in a whole range of cargoes:

 - from refrigerated bananas and squid through oil and LNG; to

 - potentially dangerous cargoes such as DRI, sodium hypochlorite, cotton and nickel ore.

-With ex-mariners and engineers on our team, a QC who edits some of the leading textbooks, and having acted for all stakeholders, we understand your priorities and can drill down quickly to the central issues.
+With ex-mariners and engineers on our team, and having acted for all stakeholders, we understand your priorities and can drill down quickly to the central issues.